Apache was my hometown for a year in 1973 as a Rotary exchange student.

 Here you’ll find a collection of my 1973 Apache memories.

-Former Apache resident Rebekah Cooksey (about ten to fifteen years after me, I guess) wrote “Top 10 Things Heard This Weekend in Apache, Oklahoma” after a return visit to her hometown.
+Former Apache resident Rebekah Cooksey (about fifteen to twenty years after me, I guess) wrote “Top 10 Things Heard This Weekend in Apache, Oklahoma” after a return visit to her hometown.
 Her blog now seems to have disappeared, but I got these extracts from it.

 Small town Oklahoma defined my early life.
 My hometown was Apache.
 Population: 1500.
 Our school was so small we had no class electives; My class pictures between kindergarten and 12th grade included all the same people, generally in the same position.